logzly. Industrial Hose Insights

 • Inspect O‑rings for cracks or hardening; replace any that feel brittle.

-• Verify that the correct fitting material (stainless steel, brass, etc.) matches the hose’s chemical compatibility.
+• Verify the fitting material (stainless steel, brass, etc.) matches the hose’s chemical compatibility.

 Step 4 – Verify Material Compatibility

-A hose that once handled water may now be carrying a solvent that attacks the polymer.
-Review the chemical compatibility chart for each hose material (e.g., EPDM, PTFE, NBR) and compare it to the current process fluid.
+A hose that once handled water may now be seeing a solvent that attacks the polymer.
+Always double‑check the chemical compatibility chart for the hose material (EPDM, PTFE, NBR, etc.) against the current process fluid.
+For a deeper dive, see our material selection guide.

-• Keep a laminated compatibility chart in the maintenance office.
+• Keep a laminated compatibility chart in the maintenance office—makes cross‑checking a breeze.

-• If a new chemical is introduced, cross‑check before the hose is put into service.
+• Whenever a new chemical is introduced, run the check before the hose goes into service.

-• Replace any hose that shows signs of incompatibility, even if it passes visual and pressure checks.
+• Replace any hose that shows signs of incompatibility, even if it passes visual and pressure tests.

 Step 5 – Monitor Temperature and Pressure History

-• Use a handheld data logger or the plant’s SCADA system to capture peak values.
+• Use a handheld data logger or pull the values from your plant’s SCADA system.

-• Compare the logged numbers to the hose’s rating.
-If the temperature exceeds the rating by more than 10 °C or pressure exceeds 90 % of the rating for more than an hour, schedule a replacement.
+• Compare the logged peaks to the hose’s rating.
+If temperature exceeds the rating by more than 10 °C or pressure stays above 90 % of the rating for over an hour, schedule a replacement.

 Step 6 – Clean and Protect

 Residue buildup can hide damage and accelerate wear.
-After each shutdown, wipe down the hose with a solvent approved for the hose material.
+After each shutdown, wipe down the hose with a solvent approved for that hose material.

 • Install hose guards or sleeves where the hose rubs against metal or concrete.

-• Use drip loops to prevent water from pooling in low spots.
+• Use drip loops to stop water from pooling in low spots.

 • Store spare hoses in a dry, temperature‑controlled area to avoid premature aging.